 This dynastic income Y is then the object of analysis.
 How has the distribution of Y changed over time?
-Again we measure the dispersion of occupational mean incomes by the Gini coefficient - in this case, it is then a Gini coefficient of dynastic incomes.
-The dynastic Gini is 16.4 in the 1865-1900 period, 19.0 in 1910-1960, 11.1 in 1960-1980 and 8.4 in 1980-2011.
-In a similar way to the cross-section Gini coefficients, it shows increasing inequality from the first to the second period and decreasing inequality thereafter.
-There is now no increase in the final time period; while the sons in the final generation experience higher cross-section inequality than the preceding generation, they are coupled with a father generation of very low inequality.
+Again, we measure the dispersion of occupational mean incomes by the Gini coefficient - in this case, it is then a Gini coefficient of dynastic incomes.
+The dynastic Gini is 16.4 in the 1865-1900 period, 19.0 in 1910-1960, 11.1 in 1960-1980, and 8.4 in 1980-2011.
+In a similar way to the cross-section Gini coefficients, there is increasing inequality from the first to the second period and decreasing inequality thereafter.
+There is now no increase in the final (1980-2011) time period, as the fathers in this sample lived in a time of very low income inequality, which moderates the higher inequality experienced by their sons.

 At the same time as the decrease in dynastic income Gini coefficients, cross-section inequality fell and intergenerational mobility increased.
 We now attempt to answer the question of which of these two phenomena contributed most to the decrease in the dynastic Gini.
-This question is similar to the study of institutional factors and the wage distribution by DiNardo et al. (1996) and on marital matching and inequality by Eika et al. (2014), and a similar nonparametric approach will be used here.
-Fundamentally, by adjusting wage sets and mobility matrices separately, we can assess how much of the change in inequality that is due to changes in mobility and the wage structure, respectively.
+This question is similar to the study of institutional factors and the wage distribution by DiNardo et al. (1996) and of marital matching and inequality by Eika et al. (2014), and a similar nonparametric approach will be used here.
+Fundamentally, by adjusting wage sets and mobility matrices separately, we can assess how much of the change in inequality is due to changes in mobility and the wage structure, respectively.

-The dynastic income distribution can be conceptualized as follows: for a given $4 \times 4$ mobility matrix M linking father's occupation at $t_0$ to son's occupation at $t_1$ , we apply the mean occupation income in

-$t_0$ to the fathers and the mean occupation income at $t_1$ to the sons.
+The dynastic income distribution can be conceptualized as follows: for a given 4×4 mobility matrix M linking father's occupation at t_0 to son's occupation at t_1 , we apply the mean occupation income in t_0 to the fathers and the mean occupation income at t_1 to the sons.
 The counterfactual analysis then either consists of replacing the occupational income distributions with counterfactuals and keeping the mobility matrix, or replacing the mobility matrix and keeping the marginal income distributions.
-In both cases the marginal distributions of individuals at $t_0$ and $t_1$ is preserved.
+In both cases the marginal distributions of individuals at t_0 and t_1 are preserved.

 To preserve marginal distributions when considering counterfactual social mobility, the algorithm of Mosteller (1968) is applied.
-By selectively multiplying rows or columns of the mobility matrix by constants, the marginal distributions of the counterfactual matrix can be set to fit the actual marginal distributions, with the odds ratios and hence $d^N$ , $d^F$ and the Altham statistic d(P, J) remaining at the counterfactual level.
+By selectively multiplying rows or columns of the mobility matrix by constants, the marginal distributions of the counterfactual matrix can be set to fit the actual marginal distributions, with the odds ratios and hence d^N , d^F and the Altham statistic d(P, J) remaining at the counterfactual level.